Rock Creek Road

 The lesser used Pine Creek Road forks off US 395 ten miles north of Bishop in the middle of Round Valley and climbs fairly gently along a largely treeless canyon.
 Two trails start at roads end (site of a dormant tungsten mine), at 7,400 feet; one ascends the steep side valley of Morgan Creek, to Mono Pass

-and then Little Lakes Valley, the other passes a succession of pretty lakes, reaches the Sierra crest at 12,400 foot Italy Pass
+and then Little Lakes Valley, the other passes a succession of pretty lakes including Pine, Upper Pine and Honeymoon, reaches the Sierra crest at 12,400 foot Italy Pass

 and continues to a junction with the Pacific Crest Trail (PCT) along Bear Creek.
 Another branch heads further south to Pine Creek Pass

-, which leads to Piute Canyon and Humphreys Basin.
+, which leads to French Canyon and, over a broad ridge, to Humphreys Basin.
 All the scenery hereabouts is particularly impressive.

 Road 168 is one of the busier routes into the eastern Sierra; a 15 mile county highway following Bishop Creek